gatling/gatling/src/docs/content/reference/script/protocols/mqtt/protocol/index.md

 {{< include-code "waitForMessages" java kt scala >}}

+## Processing unmatched messages

+You can use `processUnmatchedMessages` to process inbound messages that haven't been matched with a check and have been buffered.
+By default, unmatched inbound messages are not buffered, you must enable this feature by setting the size of the buffer on the protocol with `.unmatchedInboundMessageQueueSize(maxSize)`.
+The buffer is reset when:
+* sending an outbound message
+* calling `processUnmatchedMessages` so we don't present the same message twice

+You can then pass your processing logic as a function.
+The list of messages passed to this function is sorted in timestamp ascending (meaning older messages first).
+It contains instances of type `io.gatling.mqtt.action.MqttInboundMessage`.

+{{< include-code "process" java kt scala >}}

 ## MQTT configuration

 MQTT support honors the ssl and netty configurations from `gatling.conf`.